Trend Micro Review: Quick Expert Summary

 - Social media privacy scanner.

 While I like Trend Micro’s social media scanner and browser-security features, some of its extras are extremely underwhelming.
-The PC optimizations don’t offer much that Microsoft and Mac can’t already do, and the VPN is one of the worst I’ve ever tested.
+The PC optimizations don’t offer much that Microsoft and Mac can’t already do, and the VPN and password manager are pretty basic.

-But while there were a few things I didn’t like, overall Trend Micro provides good, affordable malware protection in a user-friendly interface.
+But overall Trend Micro provides good, affordable malware protection in a user-friendly interface.
 It offers a free 30-day trial for all plans, and all purchases come with a 30-day money-back guarantee.

 |🏅 Overall Rank||#9 out of 69 antiviruses|